-0 to 24 months of service:

-25 to 60 months of service:

-200 hours per calendar year;

-240 hours per calendar year.
+One to Two Years: 160 hours per-calendar year; Two to Five Years: 200 hours per calendar year; Over Five Years: 240 hours per calendar year.

 20.2 - Leave Requests

 Scheduled personal leave may be taken in conjunction with approved travel on City business so long as any additional expenses to the City are reimbursed by the employee.
 When personal leave is used for illness or bereavement, the employee shall notify the supervisor as soon as possible.